Ahmose-Nefertari: Mummy

-Ahmose-Nefertari's mummy is assumed to have been retrieved from her tomb at the end of the New Kingdom and moved to the royal cache in DB320.
+Ahmose-Nefertari's mummy is assumed to have been retrieved from her tomb at the end of the New Kingdom and moved to the royal cache in DB320, had she not originally been buried there.
 Her presumed body, with no identification marks, was discovered in the 19th century and unwrapped in 1885 by Émile Brugsch.
 Two mummies were found in a coffin one of which was more carefully wrapped than the other.
 The former was assumed to be that of Queen Ahmose Nefertari by the museum authorities whilst the other was stored in a damp room which caused the mummy to decompose so much so that it was buried in the garden of the museum.
 Maspero at later date came to assume that the mummy buried in the garden was that of Ahmose Nefertari.
 The original ownership of the tomb has been challenged.
 Ahmose-Nefertari died in her 70s.
 Similarly to Tetisheri, her grandmother, her hair had been thinning and plaits of false hair had been woven in with her own to cover this up.
 Her body had been damaged in antiquity and was missing her right hand.

 According to Grafton Elliot Smith's description in 1912, the mummy's skin is blackened in the same manner as the majority of other contemporary mummies.
 He also associates the strands tied to her own hair with those of Nubian women's hair at the time of his writing.
 He adds that the shape of the cranium firmly supports her foreign origin.
 Several authors highlight the significant prominence of Ahmose-Nefertari's front teeth as revealed in X-ray images, and also characterized as severe maxillary or dental-alveolar prognathism.
 The same authors bring attention to the presence of the same trait in Ahmose-Nefertari's grandmother Tetisheri, suggesting that it is genetically determined and inherited.
 Harris and Wente add that dental-alveolar prognathism is a common trait in both ancient and current Nubians at the time of their writing.
 It is stated that Ahmose-Nefertari shares the same pure genealogy as her mother, Ahhotep I.

 In April 2021 Ahmose-Nefertari's mummy was moved to National Museum of Egyptian Civilization along with those of 3 other queens and 18 kings in an event termed the Pharaohs' Golden Parade.